Big Gay Fiction Fest: Pride Month 2020 Episodes

-These are the 21 episodes we released during Pride Month 2020.
-You can learn more about our Pride Month Virtual Literary Festival here.
+These 21 episodes were released during Pride Month 2020, and essentially became the first Big Gay Fiction Fest.
+You can learn more about our 2020 Pride Month Virtual Literary Festival here.

 Jeff & Will talk about TV they’ve been enjoying including Love, Victor on Hulu, Legendary on HBOMax and the short film Out on Disney+.
 Will reviews Connor by Daryl Banner while Jeff looks at The Rational Faculty by Gregory Ashe and The Astonishing Life of August March by Aaron Jackson.